 Stainless steels in chloride service usually fail by pitting and crevice corrosion rather than by uniform thinning.

-- Mild corrosion, low chlorides (indoor service water, slightly saline condensate, general utility lines) – 304 may be acceptable if budget is tight and temperatures stay moderate.
+- Mild corrosion, low chlorides (clean indoor service water, low-salt condensate, general utility lines) – 304/304L can be acceptable when temperatures are moderate and crevices are minimized.

-- Chloride-containing water, outdoor or marine exposure (cooling water with chlorides, coastal installations, washdown areas, many water-treatment lines) – 316 is usually the default choice.
+- Chloride-containing water, outdoor or coastal exposure (cooling water with chlorides, coastal installations, washdown areas, many water-treatment lines) – 316/316L is usually the default choice.

 |---|---|